bioimagesuiteweb/examples/README.md

-This set of examples shows how to create both the code and, more critically, the development/build environment for a multi-context (web, electron, PWA) applications.
-The application itself is trivial, the focus here is on the software engineering infrastructure.
+This set of examples shows how to create both the code and, more critically, the development/build environment for a multi-context (web, electron, PWA) application.
+The application itself is trivial -- it simply computes the BMI given height and weight information.
+The focus here is really on the software engineering infrastructure aspects of the problem.

 * [Step 1](./step01) -- a simple commandline (node.js)  `helloworld` application.
 * [Step 2](./step02) -- a slightly more complex node.js application showing how